In this half of the two-part series, we’ve chosen our favorite magical discussions on such workplace challenges as:

 - And winning the battle of recruitment and retention of talent

 A number of podcast guests wanted to magically ease the challenges that come with transitioning to the future of work.
 Their desire was to improve the employee experience no matter where employees happen to be working.
-Global Head of Real Estate & Facilities Projects at SAP, Peter Baumann (Episode 3), wished he could magically take away his colleagues’ fears and desires to remain within their comfort zones.
+Global Head of Real Estate & Facilities Projects at SAP, Peter Baumann (Episode 3 on corporate real estate strategy), wished he could magically take away his colleagues’ fears and desires to remain within their comfort zones.
 So that there would be one less challenge when embracing the new normal workplace.

-Former Design Strategy Director for Latin America at Gensler, Jose Luis Sanchez-Concha Ibarra (Episode 10), and Rob Blair, Senior Workplace Manager EMEA at Sprinklr (Episode 14) were both concerned about creating an equitable employee experience.
+Former Design Strategy Director for Latin America at Gensler, Jose Luis Sanchez-Concha Ibarra (Episode 10 on workplace design), and Rob Blair, Senior Workplace Manager EMEA at Sprinklr (Episode 14 on workplace strategy) were both concerned about creating an equitable employee experience.
 As the future of work is increasingly about diversifying the workplace experience.
 Jose, wanted to explore how to optimize hybrid meetings for both the in-office worker and the remote worker.
 Rob wished for the Sprinklr employees to have a shared experience.
 “How do we level the playing field for everyone to have this kind of inclusive experience?
 Where they are in the world?
 Everyone’s workplace is going to be different.
 That’s how we see the future of work.
 How do we keep them connected to the company culture despite being so geographically dispersed?
 And how do we make that a seamless and frictionless experience?”

 “When it comes the moment when you’ll have half of the team in the room and the other half sitting in different parts of the city.
 I wonder how technology is going to help us to solve that.
 [I wonder i]f we need to change the design, the shape, the furniture of the meeting rooms to make it more immersive in terms of both virtual and physical.
 Hybrid meetings.
 I think this is one of the greatest challenges for the future.”